bovender/configure-server/README.md

     ./configure-server.sh

-to start the actual server setup.
+from inside your home directory to start the actual server setup.

-The script will now detect that it is being executed on the server, and will start downloading required packages (via `apt-get` and `pear install`), and it will adjust all sorts of configuration files.
+The script will now detect that it is being executed on the server, and will start downloading additional required packages from the official repositories (via `apt-get` and `pear install`), and it will adjust various configuration files.
 See below for details.

-At the end, you will see a summary printed on the screen, which is also stored in `~/readme-configure-server` as well as mailed to the root account (which is tied to the main user account in the LDAP directory).
+At the end, you will see a summary printed on the screen, which is also stored in `~/readme-configure-server` as well as mailed to the root account (which is aliased to the main user account in the LDAP directory).

 The summary contains the user names and passwords of the control users